emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 #### Password Hashing

-All password-based providers (Built-in database, MySQL, PostgreSQL, MongoDB, Redis) have the same password hashing options, configured in the same way: https://www.emqx.io/docs/en/v5.0/access-control/authn/authn.html#password-hashing
+All password-based providers (Built-in database, MySQL, PostgreSQL, MongoDB, Redis) now have the same password hashing options, configured in the same way.
+For details, refer to [Password Hashing](https://docs.emqx.com/en/enterprise/v5.1/access-control/authn/authn.html#password-hashing).

 #### Per-Listener Authentication

-Unlike 4.4, each MQTT listener may have its own authentication.
-Also, enable_authn listener option is available:
+Unlike in version 4.4, each MQTT listener in EMQX 5.1 may have its own authentication configuration.
+Additionally, the `enable_authn` listener option is available:

-- enable_authn=true is the default, when authentication is delegated to the authentication chain;
+- `enable_authn=true` is the default, delegating authentication to the authentication chain.
-- enable_authn=false switches off authentication completely for the listener;
+- `enable_authn=false` completely disables authentication for the listener.
-- enable_authn=quick_deny_anonymous like true, but also immediately rejects connecting clients without credentials.
+- `enable_authn=quick_deny_anonymous` is similar to 'true', but also immediately rejects connecting clients without credentials.

 #### Defaults

-EMQX 5.1 does not have explicit allow_anonymous settings.
-One should remove or disable all authenticators in the global or listener-specific chain to allow anonymous access.
+EMQX 5.1 no longer has explicit `allow_anonymous` settings.
+To allow anonymous access, remove or disable all authenticators in the global or listener-specific chain.

 ### Built-in Database

-- No user records in the config
+- No user records in the configuration.
-- password_hash to password_hash_algorithm {name = Algo, salt_position = prefix} (see https://www.emqx.io/docs/en/v5.0/access-control/authn/authn.html#password-hashing )
+- Change `password_hash` to `password_hash_algorithm`: {name = Algo, salt_position = prefix}.
+For details, refer to [Password Hashing](https://docs.emqx.com/en/enterprise/v5.1/access-control/authn/authn.html#password-hashing).
-- user_id_type is used to identify whether clientid or username should be used as MQTT user identifiers.
+- `user_id_type` is used to identify whether the `clientid` or `username` should be used as MQTT user identifiers.
 Mixed types of records are not allowed.

 #### Example

-4.4
+EMQX 4.4

 ```
 auth.mnesia.password_hash = sha256
 ```

-5.1
+EMQX 5.1

 ```
 authentication {